henomis/henomis.github.io/blog/content/posts/NetBSD on a ROCK64 Board.md

 ## NetBSD to the rescue

 As I did with FreeBSD, I went to the Rock64 software release page to the [NetBSD section](https://wiki.pine64.org/wiki/ROCK64_Software_Releases#NetBSD).
-It was very interesting to dicover that the NetBSD image for my board was ready to [download](https://nycdn.netbsd.org/pub/arm/) and use.
+It was very interesting dicover that the NetBSD image for my board was ready to [download](https://nycdn.netbsd.org/pub/arm/) and use.
 A few minutes later I had the image on my computer and I was ready to flash it on the SD card.

 ```bash
 $ sudo dd if=NetBSD-10-aarch64--rock64.img of=/dev/sda bs=1M status=progress